João Leonardo (footballer, born 1994)

-João Leonardo Risuenho do Rosário (born 29 April 1994), commonly known as João Leonardo, is a Brazilian footballer who plays as a striker for China League One club Suzhou Dongwu He represented Bahia in 2015 Campeonato Brasileiro Série B.
+João Leonardo Risuenho do Rosário (born 29 April 1994), commonly known as João Leonardo, is a Brazilian professional footballer who plays as a forward for China League One club Suzhou Dongwu He represented Bahia in 2015 Campeonato Brasileiro Série B.

-Club career
+Career

 On 16 August 2022, João Leonardo joined China League One club Shijiazhuang Gongfu.

 On 1 March 2024, João Leonardo returned to China and signed a with China League One club Suzhou Dongwu.